 On July 13, 2007, Governor Charlie Crist established the Florida Governor’s Action Team on Energy and Climate Change and directed it to create a comprehensive Energy and Climate Change Action Plan (Executive Order 07-128).
-The executive order directed that the preparation of the action plan be “guided by an evaluation of the possible consequences to Florida’s energy, economy, and society from global climate change,” and that it occur in two phases.
-Phase I focused primarily on strategies to reduce greenhouse gas emissions, while Phase II focused on long-term strategies related to reducing climate impacts to society, public health, the economy, and the natural environment, and on developing industry and the economy to help combat climate change.
-Six work groups were formed to develop recommendations for the Action Plan, including the Adaptation Technical Work Group, which was responsible for the adaptation portion of the Action Plan.
+The executive order directed that the Action Plan include strategies to reduce greenhouse gas emissions and, in a second phase, long-term strategies for reducing climate impacts to society, public health, the economy, and the natural environment.
+Six work groups were formed to develop recommendations for the Action Plan, including the Adaptation Technical Work Group, which was responsible for developing the adaptation portion of the Action Plan.

 |Resource Name||Resource Type||Date|

 |Florida SB 1094: “An act relating to the peril of flood”||Law and Governance||May 21, 2015|